-Flying sucks.
-On the list of humanity’s favorite pastimes, flying would probably be just above listening to babies cry and just below eating a partially frozen chicken sandwich; unfortunately, many flights feature all three.
+Without a doubt, taking a flight is still the most convenient mode of transportation, but modern air travel kind of sucks.
+On the list of humanity’s favorite pastimes, flying ranks just above listening to babies cry and just below eating a partially frozen chicken sandwich.
+Unfortunately, many flights feature both.

-However, flying can be much less terrible with the right gear.
-If you’re in first class, you might get a complimentary amenity kit, like these ones featured in AFAR magazine.
+However, flying can be much less terrible if you’re prepared with the right gear.
+If you’re fortunate enough to sit in first class, you might get a complimentary amenity kit.
 For the rest of us, however, we need to make our own.
-So recline your seat, put your tray table down, and check out this list of the best air travel accessories we could find.
+So recline your seat, put your tray table down, and check out this list of the best air travel accessories for men to bring along.

 No doubt, one of the best air travel accessories is booze.
 Thankfully, alcohol flows freely on most flights.
 But if you’re looking to take your sky-high drinking to the next level, that requires a proper cocktail “bar.”
 Each of these Craft Cocktail Kits includes all the accouterments for making one of three classic beverages: An old fashioned, a Moscow mule, or a margarita.
 Cane sugar, aromatic bitters, linen coasters, and muddling spoons are all in the tins.
 Just add liquor.
 They make a great travel gift and are even TSA-approved!

 If you tend to lose stuff easily or if you panic when something goes missing — or if you simply like to keep tabs on all your items — then Apple’s latest new product the AirTag, is a must-have travel accessory.
 Place them on everything from your keys to your backpack — and many other items — to see their location on your Find My network.
 We know all too well the anxiety that comes from the hustle and bustle of the airport.
 AirTags can help alleviate some of those feelings.